-Autopsy-based study examines prevalence of atherosclerosis among US service membersDecember 25th, 2012 in Cardiology /
+Autopsy-based study examines prevalence of atherosclerosis among US service membersDecember 25, 2012 in Medicine & Health / Cardiology

 Among deployed U.S. service members who died of combat or unintentional injuries between 2001-2011 and underwent autopsies, the prevalence of coronary atherosclerosis was 8.5 percent, with factors associated with a higher prevalence of the disease including older age, lower educational level and prior diagnoses of dyslipidemia, hypertension, and obesity, according to a study in the December 26 issue of JAMA.